joneshuyettpartners/Canvas2ImagePlugin/README.md

+### Additional Fork Note: no updates have been made to the source code from WBT11a's original fork, I just needed to get this version into NPM.

 ### Fork Note:  This uses some minor modifications of my own combined with the work of Tommy-Carlos Williams and ThalesValentim to return the absolute path of the image in IOS, with a semi-unique filename.
 Usage remains the same.
 Essentially, it has been brought inline with the android version.

 Canvas2ImagePlugin